luis-park-plurilock/llm-fastapi/README.md

 **BitsandBytes** - quantization of weights for memory conservation
 **Llama.cpp** - converting finetuned models to gguf format for Ollama compatibility
 ### Hardware Requirements
-As you would know, LLMs contain billions of tunable parameters, so components such as RAM and VRAM must be plentiful.
-Furthermore, training billion parameter models are only comprehensible through utilizing a GPU rather than a CPU.
-Therefore, a GPU will be needed.
-First, to appropriately use this project, a Nvidia GPU and Driver is required.
+To appropriately use this project, a Nvidia GPU and Driver is required.
 Also, the Nvidia Container Toolkit must be installed for the ability to use the GPU in the docker containers.
 Nvidia Container Toolkit must be compatible with the OS and Nvidia Driver that is installed.
-Compatibility documentation can be found here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.11.0/install-guide.html
+Compatibility documentation can be found here: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.11.0/install-guide.html.
 It is highly recommended that the device running the Docker Containers to have a minimum of 24 gigabytes RAM and and 24 gigabytes VRAM, otherwise, the finetuning api call will be prone to an OOM error.
 ### LLMs